What We Believe

 (Matthew 28:19-20; Luke 22:19–20; Acts 10:47–48; 16:32–33; 18:7–8; 1 Corinthians 11:23-26).

 Last Things: We believe in the personal, physical, visible, imminent and glorious coming of the Lord Jesus Christ for the Church.
-We believe in the coming of Christ’s kingdom, a new heavens and a new earth, will be established at his return.
+We believe that Christ’s kingdom, a new heaven and a new earth, will be established at his return.
 We believe in the subsequent resurrection of the living and the dead leading to their final judgment at the Great White Throne at the close of the millennium.
 Those outside of Christ, along with Satan and his host, shall be cast into the Lake of Fire, not to be annihilated, but to be punished with everlasting separation from the presence of the Lord.
 The righteous, in glorious resurrected bodies, will live and reign with God, giving Him unending glory.
 The whole of creation will praise God who will make all things new.